vcjdeboer/segment_me_label_free/README.md

 The function returns the cell number and their xy position.

-In the github, we also have all code organized in quarto note book that generates all data plots and tables from the paper
+In the github, we also have all code organized in quarto note book that generates all data plots and tables from the paper.

 ## Installation